pippim/pippim.github.io/programs/mserve.md

 resumes mserve play for 18 minutes.
 - When Hockey TV commercial buttons are active you have the option of restoring the FF/Rewind buttons.
-- When changing buttons, the *Music Location Tree* window is sent to bottom and Play Window is raised to the top.

 This `.gif` also shows how the Show/Hide
 Chronology button places song lyrics in a suitable location